 Draw closer to your sibling, and some of your feelings of resentment and anger might slide away.
 In fact, you might discover that you enjoy your brother or sister a lot.

 Build your bond by:

 - Dedicating time.
 Set aside an hour or two each week to interact with your brother or sister.
 Ask your parents to add that to the family calendar, so no one forgets and everyone knows it’s important.
-Treat this date like you would any other important appointment.
+Treat this day like you would any other important appointment.
 Arrive with an open heart, and resolve to enjoy the experience.